RKOrderSoft/ordersoft-client-js/README.md

 Returns promise.
 Response contains field openOrders, an array of orderIds (strings) of orders that are not complete.
 Returns promise with response from the server.

+* `unpaidOrders()`

+Returns promise.
+Response contains field unpaidOrders, an array of orderIds (strings) of orders that are complete but not yet paid.
+Returns promise with response from the server.

 * `getOrder(reference, referenceNumber)`

 Given a reference (string, either "tableNumber" or "orderId"), will retrieve order corresponding with the tableNumber or orderId.
 Returns promise with response from the server.